Photo credit: Ian Merritt

 If you or a loved one need assistance regarding LTC residents’ rights, contact your local LTC Ombudsman office which can be located at the National Long-Term Care Ombudsman Resource Center.

-Part 5 of this series will deal with a resident’s right to make choices about their own medical treatment.
-Part 5 will be posted on Friday morning, November 21.
+Part 3 of this series will deal with the discharge/eviction of a resident from a long-term care facility.
+Part 3 will be posted on Friday morning, November 14.